 (iii) Stretch after your endurance activities when your muscles are still warm.

 (iv) As you grow older, your body may become less likely to set off the urge to drink when you need water.
 That means you may need water, but you won’t feel thirsty.
 Make sure to drink liquids when you are doing any activity that makes you sweat.
-In fact by the time you feel you are thirsty; you are already dehydrated to some degree (low on fluid).
-This thumb-rule holds true through out the year, but is particularly more so in hot weather when dehydration is more likely to occur.
+In fact, by the time you feel you are thirsty, you are already dehydrated to some degree (low on fluid).
+This thumb rule holds true throughout the year but is particularly more so in hot weather when dehydration is more likely to occur.

 Note: If your doctor has advised you to control your fluid intake, make sure to consult him or her before increasing the amount of fluid you drink while exercising.